davidmpye/access-control-gen2/fw/uart_protocol/README.md

 ## Purpose

-This crate defines an enum which is the message sent between the remote card reader and the main unit.
+This crate defines the messaging protocol used between the main access control unit and a remote card reader unit (UART over RS485).
+RS485 is used to try to avoid problems previously encountered with the MFRC522 misbehaving and refusing to read cards (likely due to misusing SPI bus over a number of metres!)

+### RemoteMessage (from remote to main unit):

 These are as follows: